The CODE Investing 2019 UK Investor Report

 The report* examines the growing trend in lenders supporting loans as a preferred way of financing small businesses.

-The rise of FinTechs such as CODE Investing continues to revitalize the financial services customer journeys are becoming faster and more efficient.
+The continued rise of FinTechs such as CODE Investing means that financial services customer journeys are becoming faster and more efficient.
 SMEs have increased access to both traditional and non-traditional lenders through symbiotic partnerships with institutions, banks, High Net Worth (HNW) and sophisticated investors.

 Business finance in the AltFin arena is fast becoming a stronger proposition for many borrowers and lenders.
 This is not least because of FinTech companies like CODE, developing automated processes that allow us to spend more time focusing on linking the right businesses to the right lenders by matching criteria.

-Our report examines how lenders choose to invest their funds, the length of time they’re happy to put their funds out for and the level of return expected.
+Our second annual report examines trends of how lenders invest their funds, the length of time they’re happy to put their funds out for and the level of return expected.
 It also looks at their willingness to invest in overseas as well as homegrown opportunities.

 Of those private investors, 33% expect to invest between £10-100k, with a further 27% investing £200-500k, and 7% looking to invest £1m or more.
 One survey respondent replied that they “decide on a case by case basis and would look at giving the money as services instead of cash”.

 How long are investors looking to outlay funds for?
 Our report found that a year on, people were looking for shorter term investments.
 35% wanted ROI between 2-3 years after investing and 28% wanted funds back after only a year.
 A much smaller percentage (14%) of investors would be comfortable putting their money out for three to five years.
 Saying that, there was a rise in the number of investors happy leaving funds untouched indefinitely.
 This rose from 8% to 12%.

 Investing in Debt:

-- There was a slight drop by 4% in the number of lenders (66%) who would be comfortable loaning funds to businesses both at home in the UK and overseas with the rest devoting funds to homegrown SMEs exclusively, and a smaller percentage (15%) who would invest in UK and European business only.
+- There was a slight drop by 4% in the number of lenders (66%) who would be comfortable loaning funds to businesses both at home in the UK and overseas with 34% devoting funds to homegrown SMEs exclusively, and a smaller percentage (15%) who would invest in UK and European business only.

-But when reviewing borrower credentials, over 40% of lenders said they would still invest in a business even if it didn’t have any tangible security, reflecting a higher risk appetite amongst some private investors.
+But when reviewing borrower credentials, 40% of lenders said they would still invest in a business even if it didn’t have any tangible security, reflecting a higher risk appetite among some private investors.

-- Nearly 60% say they would invest in trading businesses
+- 42% say they would invest in trading businesses

-- Around 30% stating they would invest in real estate
+- Almost 50% stating they would invest in real estate

 There’s a growing appetite amongst traditional lenders and private investors to tap into a market of SMEs and real estate businesses.

 The trend we spotted last year of interest in the SME lending market, despite Brexit uncertainty has continued to grow over the last 12 months.
 This is to the mutual benefit of borrowers and lenders, as we implement more efficient systems that allow us to focus on finding the best match for SMEs and those seeking to invest in them.
-Not surprising as both can benefit from having a broader choice of lenders in the one marketplace.

-*Conducted in conjunction with The Global Group and UK Investor Show
+*Report conducted in conjunction with The Global Group UK Investor Show.

 CODE launches the UKs first portal providing intermediaries with instant indicative decisions on loans up to £5M.